lawrenceccheung/NaluWindHelperScripts/naluwindpvplugin/README.md

   - The domain mesh
   - Sample plane geometry
   - The turbine placements, sizes, and yaw
+  - Currently **does not** work in client/server mode
 * Load your sample planes
   - Both uncompressed (.dat) and compressed form (.dat.gz)
+  - Works in client/server mode

 Yes, I know the turbines look like lollipops right now, but that is to be fixed later.